 Tonight I am free and the rails are still endless (if I had the fare to ride) but I stand on a footbridge in the heart of the city watching the tube trains go by.

 This is a (probably inaccurate) memory of my early school years, when we lived in Shrewsbury.
 The railway bridge in question is a composite: there were actually two that were (very loosely) on my way home, and another – my favourite – that meant walking in the wrong direction from Crowmoor school.
-The Cambrian is the Cambrian Express, which at that time ran from Paddington to Aberystwyth and Pwllheli.
+The Cambrian is the Cambrian Coast Express, which at that time ran from Paddington to Wales.
 Castles and Kings are classic Great Western steam locomotives: I changed that line after being reminded of them in a post to Remember When In Shrewsbury’s Facebook page.
-The title has something to do with the fact that I wrote the song while I was staying with my friend Sally Goddard somewhere near Kew Gardens.
+The original title has something to do with the fact that I wrote the song while I was staying with my friend Sally Goddard somewhere near Kew Gardens.
 Not really ‘the heart of the city’, but there is a footbridge there somewhere that crosses the District line.
 I know… way, way too much information.
 Strictly speaking, Liongate was the guitar instrumental I used to play straight after singing the song unaccompanied, but it sort of attached itself to the song.
 Though since I changed that line, maybe Castles and Kings is a better title.

 Sally now lives in Newfoundland, where she sings with a band called Atlantic Union.